 Muslims observe Eid ul-Adha with a range of heartfelt traditions that combine spirituality, family, and kindness:

-The sacrifice ritual: an integral part of eid ul-adha
+The sacrifice ritual: an integral part of eid al-adha

 A core aspect of Eid ul-Adha is the Qurbani, the ritual sacrifice.
 Those who are able participate by sacrificing an animal like a sheep, goat, cow, or camel.
 This act is a reminder of Prophet Ibrahim’s great belief and how he was ready to sacrifice his own son to follow Allah’s command.
 What makes this ritual especially meaningful is the way the meat is distributed: